 • Self-identified with one or more of the designated groups

-• Can commit to one full term (Sept – May)
+• Can commit to a two-year term (Sept – June each year)

 How will members be appointed once the applications are reviewed?

 Councillors will receive the applications that have been selected by the staff-selection panel.
 It is ultimately the decision of Council to decide if interviews will be conducted and which of the selected applicants will be appointed to the Committee.
 Be mindful that Council is looking for applicants that are highly motivated and can demonstrate their interest in and capacity to achieve the objectives of eliminating barriers facing youth and providing a voice for youth communities regarding the effectiveness of the Municipality’s policies, programs and services.
 Qualities and skills also include: teamwork/personal effectiveness, strategic thinking and planning skills, critical thinking & problem solving.